kislitsinv/kislitsinv/README.md

 * Since then took some break on coding and began to manage IT teams :office_worker:
 * Now i do Java (mainly), PHP, JS (Angular 2, Vue) and managing IT-teams)

-*git/ansible/artifactory/jenkins/zabbix and many more other interesting stuff*
+*git/ansible/artifactory/jenkins/zabbix and much more other interesting stuff*